-- 19. Venue is proper in this District under 28 U.S.C. §§ 1391(a), (b), (c), and (d) because Nektar, Baxalta Inc., and Baxalta US are subject to this Court's personal jurisdiction by virtue of their continuous and systematic contacts with this District.
-In addition, the Nektar Patents-in-Suit state on their face that they are situated by assignment to Nektar at its headquarters in this District in San Francisco, California. - 20.
+- 18. Venue is proper in this District under 28 U.S.C. §§ 1391(a), (b), (c), and (d) because Nektar, Baxalta Inc., and Baxalta US are subject to this Court's personal jurisdiction by virtue of their continuous and systematic contacts with this District.
+In addition, the '749 patent states on its face that it is situated by assignment to Nektar at its headquarters in this District in San Francisco, California. - 19.
 Venue is also proper in this District because Bayer maintains a substantial site for research, development, and manufacture of biological products in Berkeley, California.